 I chanced upon this article on LinkedIn titled “Don’t bother applying.
-We won’t be able to justify hiring a foreigner like you” written by a lady named Shermin Oh.
+We won’t be able to justify hiring a foreigner like you” written by a lady named Shermin Oh in 2016.

-The author shared about how her friend from India complained that she did not a job “simply because she was not Singaporean” and lamented that our Singaporeans First policy is “extremely discriminatory to talented foreigners”.
+The author shared about how her friend from India complained that she did not a job “simply because she was not Singaporean”.
+Oh lamented that our Singaporeans First policy is “extremely discriminatory to talented foreigners”.

 What stood out was the comments of many foreign PMETs: